 In particular, our minimization of Slack is refreshing to the team:

-Early on, the team, especially new employees, gave Benji and I feedback that they weren't building relationships with colleagues.
+The team, especially new employees, gave Benji and me feedback that they weren't building relationships with colleagues early on.
 We've implemented several ideas from the team and don't get the same feedback anymore.

 We have a small number of Slack channels, and we're proud of it.
 Ashby has 13 permanent Slack channels for internal communication6: